sourcebits-robertbiggs/bitsy/README.md

 <a name="dom-ready"></a>
 ##1.
 DOM Ready

 Bitsy has a DOM Ready function just like jQuery.
 You can use this to delay the execution of your code until the DOM is fully loaded.
-This is necessary when you code needs to access DOM nodes.
+This is necessary when your code needs to access DOM nodes.

 ```
 $(function() {